scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 whose polarity was found to be erroneous in the past.
 These reversals are applied post facto to correct the input polarity data.
-We will use this feature to demonstrate an example where the support vector and least squares classifiers behaves differently.
+We will use this feature to demonstrate an example where the support vector and least squares classifiers behave differently.
 In Fig :ref:`flipped` we give an example where we flipped the polarity of a single datum (indicated by the black arrow).
 The corresponding solutions are shown with (solid lines) and without (dashed lines) the